-- Physical restraint is defined as using force to prevent, restrict or subdue the movement of a student's body or part of the student's body and is a serious intervention. - Staff shall be well versed in prevention and de-escalation strategies used to limit the need to physically restrain a student. - Use of physical restraint is limited to teachers or authorised staff members and only where: - o there are reasonable grounds to believe that there is a serious and imminent risk to the safety of a student or of any other person - o the restraint used is reasonable and proportionate in the circumstances. - Authorised staff are employees authorised by their employer (the Board of Trustees) to use physical restraint. - Teachers and staff members who are authorised to physically restrain students shall receive suitable training and support. - Seclusion of students is prohibited.
+- Physical restraint is defined as using force to prevent, restrict or subdue the movement of a student's body or part of the student's body and is a serious intervention. - Where practicable, teachers and staff members shall be well versed in prevention and de-escalation strategies used to limit the need to physically restrain a student. - Where practicable, use of physical restraint is limited to teachers or authorised staff members and only where: - o there are reasonable grounds to believe that there is a serious and imminent risk to the safety of a student or of any other person - o the restraint used is reasonable and proportionate in the circumstances. - Authorised staff are employees authorised by their employer (the Board of Trustees) to use physical restraint. - Teachers and staff members who are authorised to physically restrain students shall receive suitable training and support. - Seclusion of students is prohibited.
 Seclusion of students is defined as placing a child or student in a room involuntarily, alone and from which they cannot (or believe they cannot) freely exit.